MadhushaPrasad/MadhushaPrasad/README.md

 </p>
 <!-- typing text section end -->
 <!-- myself section start -->
-<p align="center"><b>I'm a passionate Full Stack Developer from Sri Lanka.
-And also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</b></p>
+<p align="justify"><b>I’m a passionate Full Stack Developer from Sri Lanka, driven by a love for creating innovative solutions and crafting seamless digital experiences.
+As an avid open-source enthusiast and maintainer, I have gained invaluable insights and skills from the vibrant open-source community.
+I am constantly inspired by how collaboration and knowledge sharing bring people together to solve complex challenges and build impactful projects.
+My journey has been shaped by a commitment to continuous learning, contributing to meaningful initiatives, and leveraging technology to make a difference.</b></p>
 <!-- myself section end -->

 <!-- about me section start -->